Shariq2003/Shariq2003/README.md

   <br>

-📄 Below is a showcase of my knowledge and skills across a wide range of DevOps, cloud, and related technologies, primarily completed through [LinuxWorld Informatics Pvt.
-Ltd](https://www.linkedin.com/company/linuxworld-informatics-pvt-ltd).
+📄 Below is a showcase of my knowledge and skills across a wide range of Competitive Programming and Development.
 <br>

 | S.No. | Achievement Name           | Issuing Authority |       Date        | Details                                                                                                                                                                       | Credential |